 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
-While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of your child’s tumor returning.
+While many remissions are permanent, it is important to talk with your child’s doctor about the possibility of your child’s tumor returning.
 Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the tumor does return after the original treatment, it is called a recurrent tumor.
+If the tumor returns after the original treatment, it is called a recurrent Wilms tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 Where the cancer has returned in the body